RohitRajendran/components/README.md

 yarn add @unitedincome/components
 ```

-You will also need to install the [required peer dependencies](https://github.com/UnitedIncome/components/blob/master/package.json#L109) into your project.
+We utilize peer dependencies as we often require packages that already exist in our other applications.
+Because of this you will also need to install the [required peer dependencies](https://github.com/UnitedIncome/components/blob/master/package.json#L109) into your project.
 You can learn more about peer dependencies [here](https://nodejs.org/es/blog/npm/peer-dependencies/).

 You can then decide if you want to use this library by importing components individually or by importing them all together which will result in a larger bundle size.